 Success in improved attendance and punctuality will be talked about in classes and across school.
 All staff will recognise the patterns in improvement across the school and acknowledge them.

-In October 2022 we are starting with our new attendance rewards.
-We will celebrate achievements in attendance in our weekly Friday assembly with parents.
+In October 2022 we started our new attendance rewards.
+We celebrate achievements in attendance in our weekly Friday assembly with parents.